radiql/app-gov/README.md

-# RADiQL application suite for HMRC
+# RADiQL application suite for Government

 GOV.UK hosts a number of Digital services for various govenment departments.
 One of these is HM Revenue & Customs (HMRC).
 HMRC,